 - Projected Growth Rate: 10%

-- Survey Researchers: These researchers develop surveys to gain information from specific populations.
+- These researchers develop surveys to gain information from specific populations.
 A survey researcher employed in a higher education setting may create surveys to assess retention, matriculation, or a student’s perception of their academic experience.
 Master’s in higher education online programs equip graduates with knowledge related to enrollment data collection and report writing.

 - Median Annual Salary: $54,270